aequos-solutions/modern-data-visualizer/docs/basic/usage/data-visualizer/common/caching.md

 - The current page number is greater than 1.
 - The input query text changes.

-> Data in the cache are stored in the browser local storage under the following name: `aequosDataVisualizer_DataSourceDataFirstPage_<WebPart instance ID>`
+> Data in the cache are stored in the browser local storage under the following name: aequosDataVisualizer_DataSourceDataFirstPage_&lt;WebPart instance ID&gt;.